openapistack/openapi-backend/DOCS.md

 ### .validateResponseHeaders(headers, operation, opts?)

-Validates a response headers and returns the result.
+Validates response headers and returns the result.

 The method will use the pre-compiled Ajv validation schema to validate the given response.